mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

         8](#part-three-synthesis-contributions-to-the-field-editing-down-or-moving-to-chap-8)
         -   [CCRREEPP & GDPs as a gateway pedagogical framework](#ccrreepp-gdps-as-a-gateway-pedagogical-framework)
-        -   [GDPs as a gateway pedagogical framework](#gdps-as-a-gateway-pedagogical-framework)
+        -   [GDPs used as a gateway pedagogical framework aligned with RARB process](#gdps-used-as-a-gateway-pedagogical-framework-aligned-with-rarb-process)
-            -   [Table of utility of dimensions of GDP use for different stakeholders](#table-of-utility-of-dimensions-of-gdp-use-for-different-stakeholders)
+            -   [Summary of the potential utility of GDPs for wider stakeholders](#summary-of-the-potential-utility-of-gdps-for-wider-stakeholders)
-        -   [Second area of contribution to the research in the field: A complex view of agency and repertoires development AND the value of that to contribute to research on DBR / FI etc.](#second-area-of-contribution-to-the-research-in-the-field-a-complex-view-of-agency-and-repertoires-development-and-the-value-of-that-to-contribute-to-research-on-dbr-fi-etc.)
-            -   [Types of agency?
-                Specialism](#types-of-agency-specialism)
-            -   [Summary of discussion on designing for agency](#summary-of-discussion-on-designing-for-agency)
     -   [Conclusion](#conclusion)
-        -   [Summary of the potential utility of GDPs? of abstract / concrete exploration? for several stakeholders](#summary-of-the-potential-utility-of-gdps-of-abstract-concrete-exploration-for-several-stakeholders)
     -   [TO MOVE OR DROP FROM CHAPTER](#to-move-or-drop-from-chapter)
         -   [On planned and emergent
             activity)](#on-planned-and-emergent-activity)